-We hope this helps you to demystify the salary sacrifice vs. business contract hire debate.
-It should, hopefully, be a relatively simple choice depending on your circumstances, but we would always highly recommend speaking to your accountant or a tax adviser before making a decision.
+Choosing between business contract hire and salary sacrifice should be an easy choice, depending on your circumstances, and we always recommend speaking to your accountant or tax advisor before making your decision.